flyte-technologies/mapbox-gl-draw/API.md

 #### Mode: `direct_select`

-Lets you select, delete and drag features.
+Lets you select, delete and drag vertices.

 For `direct_select`options is a single featureId.
 It is required.
 This feature will be active for the duration of the mode.